 Ogdensburg is a somewhat small city located in the state of New York.
 With a population of 10,883 people and three constituent neighborhoods, Ogdensburg is the 170th largest community in New York.
-Ogdensburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Ogdensburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Ogdensburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ogdensburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ogdensburg who work in office and administrative support (15.99%), sales jobs (11.23%), and healthcare (10.92%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ogdensburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ogdensburg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ogdensburg who work in office and administrative support (15.91%), sales jobs (11.57%), and healthcare (10.53%).

-In terms of college education, Ogdensburg is nearly on par with the US average for all cities of 21.84%: 17.48% of adults 25 and older in Ogdensburg have a bachelor's degree or advanced degree.
+The percentage of adults in Ogdensburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.95% of adults in Ogdensburg have a bachelor's degree or advanced degree.

 The most common language spoken in Ogdensburg is English.
 Other important languages spoken here include Spanish and French.